cgrkzlkn/qr-code-component/README.md

 - [CSSmatic Box Shadow Generator](https://www.cssmatic.com/box-shadow) - This tool helped me to generate box-shadow code for CSS.

-- [Deque University - Landmark](https://dequeuniversity.com/rules/axe/4.3/landmark-one-main?application=axeAPI) - In this web page, I learned to use HTML5 landmarks for accesibility of the web page..
+- [Deque University - Landmark](https://dequeuniversity.com/rules/axe/4.3/landmark-one-main?application=axeAPI) - In this web page, I learned to use HTML5 landmarks for accessibility of the web page..

 ## Author